 It remains to show that the construction is correct, in the sense that the automaton recognises f.

-It is necessary to show a more general property first.
+It is necessary to show a more general property.
 First, we claim that from configuration α the automaton recognises the series ⟦ α ⟧ g.

 sound : α S α ≈[ i ] α g